-It’s no coincidence that divorce rates are spiking in China right now!
-If you’re both working from home at once, throwing quarantine lockdown and childcare into the mix may start WW3 brewing in your living room.
+It’s no coincidence that divorce rates are spiking now!
+If you’re both working from home at once, throwing isolation and childcare into the mix may start WW3 brewing in your living room.
 If you have enough space to designate separate working zones, then do it, and bear in mind that you may have to work in shifts to juggle the kids.

 - Schedule separate working hours for each of you.
 If you have kids, regular office hours may have to go out the window to make childcare possible.

 - Work out who can do tasks early in the morning or late into the evening.
 You’ll probably need a shared diary/whiteboard and make sure there is time for both of your non-negotiable workday calls/deadlines.

 - Be considerate.
 Phone calls and chatter is less noticeable in an office but somehow one person on the phone at home is a total ear-magnet.
 Use your call as a chance to get up and move out of a shared room or go outside and give bored, self-isolating neighbours something to ear-wag.

 There is NO stress like the stress of trying to work with a small person, and the electronic babysitter can only do so much before mum guilt sets in.
 In these more unprecedented times, you’re going to have to work out a way of keeping everyone occupied.

 - If you really have to get something done, like a call or meeting, try setting the kids small projects with achievable outcomes (“See if you can build this Lego/draw this flower in 10 minutes!”) to give you at least some small chunks of time.
 Bribes, threats, and a promise of wine later (for you, obvs) helps too.

 - Schedule working time and kid time and try and keep the two separate (so if it’s your turn to spend an hour doing a kid-focused activity, try and put down your emails).